pingvin65/springboot-uploading-files/README.md

 This project uses [Apache Commons IO](https://commons.apache.org/proper/commons-io/) to upload a file, Thymeleaf and Spring Boot starter.
 Commons IO is a library of utilities to assist with developing IO functionality.

- There are six main areas included:
-- Utility classes - with static methods to perform common tasks
-- Input - useful Input Stream and Reader implementations
-- Output - useful Output Stream and Writer implementations
-- Filters - various implementations of file filters
-- Comparators - various implementations of java.util.Comparator for files
-- File Monitor - a component for monitoring file system events

 ## Controller
 The controller has two methods home and uploud.
 The home method uses Commons IO to list files in a directory.
 The upload method uses Commons IO for the upload file.